makingthematrix/signals3/README.md

 * Event streams
 * Signals - event streams with internal values
 * Abstractions for easy data transfer between execution contexts
-* An implementation of (sometimes) cancellable futures
+* An implementation of (sometimes) closeable futures
 * Methods to work with event streams and signals in a way similar to standard Scala collections

 ### How to use